Musical Theater Collaboration MFA

 Thesis Project:

 The cohort creates a complete new musical culminating in a fully rehearsed workshop production.
-It is written by MFA candidate composers and composer/lyricists, as well as playwrights and book writers, and directed by MFA candidate directors and director/choreographers.
+It is written by MFA candidate book writers and composers/lyricists, with subsequent direction by MFA candidate directors.

 Showcase: